icshwi/e3/README.md

 e3 (master)$ bash e3.bash -c load

 ```

-If one see the clean ioc shell, the environment is ready to use.
-However, one should source the dynamic environment via
+If one see the clean ioc shell prompt, e3 is ready to use.
+Please exit this test ioc.

+### Enable e3 in only current terminal

+Technically, one can have multiple e3 and community EPICS environment in a single host.
+To enable e3, please do the following command:

 ```
 e3 (master)$ source tools/setenv
 ```
-, because it gives us more flexible way to have more than one EPICS environment in a host machine.
+The above environment file will be generated automatically through building procedure.

 Since then, one can run the example ioc through

 ```
 e3 (master)$  iocsh.bash cmds/iocStats.cmd